skbkontur/GroBuf/README.markdown

 var serializer = new Serializer(new PropertiesExtractor(), options : GroBufOptions.WriteEmptyObjects);
 ```

-Here we created serializer to read/write all public properties.
+Here we create serializer to read/write all public properties.
 By default GroBuf skips objects which are empty (an object is considered empty if it is an array with zero length or if all its members are empty).
-The [GroBufOptions.WriteEmptyObjects] options says GroBuf to write all data as is.
+The [GroBufOptions.WriteEmptyObjects](https://github.com/homuroll/GroBuf/blob/master/GroBuf/GroBuf/GroBufOptions.cs) options says GroBuf to write all data as is.

 ##Serializing/Deserializing
 GroBuf serializes objects to binary format and return byte[] and deserializes from byte[]